Sarasota Offshore Fishing Charter

 Captain Keith McGlade is a US Coast Guard-licensed mariner.
 He is an easy going, down to earth guy who loves his work.
 A ‘nature boy’ from his youth, he grew up on the Gulf coast of Florida, catching and eating every edible creature from the ocean.
 Not only a charter captain, he is also a commercial fisherman who harvests stone crab and mullet in season.
 In addition, he is an avid SCUBA/free diver.

 Want some stone crab to go along with your fish?
 From October to May, Captain Keith has hundreds of stone crab traps out in the gulf.
 Although he likely won’t have his electric trap puller on the boat during your charter, upon request, he would be happy to ‘horse in’ a few traps by hand.
 Captain Keith is a family man, and especially enjoys taking out families with children.
+Follow Captain Keith on Facebook for real time updates and new trip pictures!

 What to Expect on Our Fishing Charter